bjaegerthomas/tech-interview-prep/leetcode_activities/0013_roman_to_integer/README.md

 In addition I have not factored in the fact that 3 I's in a row = 3 or 2 I's = 2, nevermind the 2 or 3 I's after a V equaling 7 and 8 respectively.
 There are some more math related nested conditions to take into account to get the correct answer.

 Lastly there are several patterns I could see just from writing the psuedo code which indicate there is some major refactoring to take into accoun to make the code less redundant and drier.

+*UPDATE* So this is why you really read the instructions carefully.
+The return type which is expected, is an integer.
+I am trying to change everything into a string